ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 **VMs**, traditional apps run on native hardware.
 A single app does not typically use the full resources of a single compute host.
 Most organizations try to run multiple apps on a single compute host to avoid wasting resources.
 You could run multiple copies of the same app, but to provide isolation, you can use VMs to run multiple app instances (VMs) on the same hardware.
 These VMs have full operating system stacks that make them relatively large and inefficient due to duplication both at runtime and on disk.

 **Containers** are a standard way to package apps and all their dependencies so that you can seamlessly move the apps between environments.
 Unlike virtual machines, containers do not bundle the operating system.
-Only the app code, run time, system tools, libraries, and settings are packaged inside containers.
+Only the app code, runtime, system tools, libraries, and settings are packaged inside containers.
 Containers are more lightweight, portable, and efficient than virtual machines.

 In addition, containers allow you to share the host OS.
 This reduces duplication while still providing the isolation.
 Containers also allow you to drop unneeded files such as system libraries and binaries to save space and reduce your attack surface.
 Read more on virtual machines and containers [here](https://www.ibm.com/support/knowledgecenter/en/linuxonibm/com.ibm.linux.z.ldvd/ldvd_r_plan_container_vm.html).